cedadev/tech-blog/_posts/AI/2025-03-04-smolagents-experiments.md

 Next open python and run `pip install smolagents` in your terminal.

-Other installs should you need them (the top two are used in examples.
-You may also need torch (Pytorch) the final two are for optimisations should you want to go further)
+Other installs should you need them: the top two are used in examples.
+You may also need torch (Pytorch) the final two are for optimisations should you want to go further.
  - `pip install huggingface_hub`
  - `pip install langchain`
  - `pip install torch`